expressots/expresso-site-doc/docs/overview/application.md

 ## Application class

-The Application class offers a way of creating and configuring the server, passing **[Expressjs middlewares](https://expressjs.com/en/guide/writing-middleware.html)** or other middlewares upon server creation.
+The Application class offers a way of creating and configuring the server, passing **[Express.js middlewares](https://expressjs.com/en/guide/writing-middleware.html)** or other middlewares upon server creation.

 Application class definition